Best Kratom Strains for Opiate Withdrawal

 Red Bali is another strain with strong opioid agonist effects.

 This particular kratom leaf is more energizing than other red-vein varieties, making it a good option to use during the day.
-Other potent red vein varieties have a strong sedative action in the higher doses which can make them a little less desirable for people using this herb while they work or engage in other activities during the day.
+Other potent red vein varieties have a strong sedative action in higher doses, which can make them a little less desirable for people using this herb while they work or engage in other activities during the day.

 This is also an excellent strain to use for pain relief and has a particular affinity for managing the body aches and pains that come along with opioid withdrawal.